theseanchristopher/project8-argo-rollouts-progressive-delivery/docs/rollout-controller-overview.md

 ## 6. Interview Summary

 Argo Rollouts adds a control plane for deployments:

-- you roll out incrementally
+- roll out incrementally
-- you pause and measure
+- pause and measure
-- you decide automatically
+- decide automatically
-- you roll back safely
+- roll back safely

-That pattern (progressive delivery) is one of the clearest signals that a candidate understands real production deployment engineering.
+This project demonstrates not just tooling, but the decision-making pattern used in production platform engineering.